Tournament of Champions

 Is it possible to create a brand new Championship event in other regions around the country?

 Absolutely!
 Trinity Golf is always looking to take this great concept to new areas.
 If you have a core group of clubs/organizations in your area who may be interested in hosting local qualifiers to fill your own Tournament of Champions, please contact John O'Connell at 717-856-0369.

 In addition, if we do build a new regional Tournament of Champions in your area, we will also be looking for a quality host site for the season-ending event.
 Selection as a host site offers a great opportunity to generate some revenue for the host club and we look forward to accepting applications to partner on a brand new championship event.

-Our main focus in coming years is to build additional Tournament of Champions in the following markets: Philadelphia/South Jersey, North Jersey/NYC, Boston and Washington DC/Baltimore/Northern Virginia.
+Our main focus in coming years is to build additional Tournament of Champions in the following markets: Philadelphia/South Jersey, North Jersey/NYC.
+Boston and Washington DC/Baltimore/Northern Virgina.

-One very important thing to remember--the market and the goals of the local organizations will set the size of the event and the price for entry.
-A perfect size field to offer all of the great prizes is 24 teams but DO NOT be intimated by that number of teams.
+One very important thing to remember - the market and the goals of the local organizations will set the size of the event and the entry price.
+A perfect size field to offer all of the great prizes is 24 teams but DO NOT be intimidated by the number of teams.
 Our first event in Pennsylvania did not have 24 teams.
-It was player word of mouth and popularity of the program which grew us to 24 teams.
+It was player word of mouth and the popularity of the program that grew us to 24 teams.
 We can organize great prizes for any size field.
-For example, maybe in the first year there are only 8 qualifying events, so let's start there.
-8 teams allows us to offer 1 grand prize (full 2-man entry into Kinsale Cup in Ireland) and that would be a great start!
+For example, maybe in the first year, there are only 8 qualifying events, so let's start there.
+8 teams allow us to offer 1 grand prize (full 2-man entry into The Kinsale Cup in Ireland) and that would be a great start!